Introduction to Turbo Training

 Bluetooth or ANT+?

-The question on the lips of many newbies to indoor cycling, which protocol should they use?
+The question on the lips of many newbies to indoor cycling, which connection protocol should they use?
 I’ll run you through the basics of each.

 Bluetooth